Skip to content

 Best Practices

-1. Leverage the Optimizer: Use docetl build pipeline.yaml to automatically generate efficient blocking rules for your Equijoin operation.
+1. Use the Optimizer: docetl build pipeline.yaml can generate efficient blocking rules for your Equijoin operation.

-4. Mind Resource Constraints: Use limit_comparisons if you need to cap the total number of comparisons for large datasets.
+3. Mind Resource Constraints: Use limit_comparisons to cap the total number of comparisons for large datasets.

-For additional best practices that apply to both Resolve and Equijoin operations, see the Best Practices section in the Resolve operation documentation.
+For best practices that apply to both Resolve and Equijoin, see the Best Practices section in the Resolve documentation.